stanfordpeng/go-test-coverpkg/README.md

 Note that util.log function is used/tested in TestAdd as well

 ### Case 2
 With -coverpkg=./..., it will include functions imported from utils package.
-Therefore, 2/3 functions are tested in math.
+Therefore, 2/3 functions are tested in math package.
 - Add function: tested
 - Log function: tested
 - Substract function: NOT tested

+For package utils, the denomintor is also 3 functions but none of them are tested in utils package.

 ```